TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 # Cell Formatting

 Formatting is standard spreadsheet functionality that doesn't care how big the spreadsheet is.
-I have no desire or need to write it myself.
+I have no desire to write it myself.
 Fortunately, I found two open source implementations on NPM.
 Even better, neither of them add any additional third party dependencies.

 [SSF](https://www.npmjs.com/package/ssf) is a mature package that's part of the [SheetJS](https://sheetjs.com/) product.
 It has one of those dual licenses with a basic open source "community version", and a more fully featured commercial version.
 It was last published to NPM four years ago.
 Newer versions are only available direct from [SheetJS.com](https://cdn.sheetjs.com).